brucou/2048s/README.md

 - The tests in this branch are actually way too many.
 I did not follow my own rules to limit complexity of testing.
 Also, I chose to implement the 52 cases by implementing a mini parser, which is not the simplest approach, and unavoidably I made some mistakes in there and wasted some time.
 It is cool to be able to write the expected pattern as [0,0,2a,2a].
 It is also faster than directly having to write 52 tests.
 Still the extra complexity caused bugs.
 Sth to keep in mind for the future.
 If any test have an internal function that must be tested (which is what it was) then test them directly in the test harness.
 - Also once again, I was fooled by AI and failed to find errors in its provided code!
   Some test inputs will be common to several modules.
 Not always possible to anticipate this, but when that happens, a good idea is to separate the elaboration of test inputs from the tests execution.
 In the same way, most test harnesses allow separating fixtures that could be reused in their own location (can be another file, another function, at the top level of the same file etc.).

+- Because we design for testing first hand, we need to think about both test strategy and design early.
+Which means thinking about implementation design.
+Which is ultimately the value of TDD.
+Not so much that you write the test first.
+But that you structure and design your application so it can be tested before you start implementing it.
+Implementing something and then trying to write some tests somehow when no infrastructure was designed for it creates incentives to do less tests: tests cost more to write, run, and have to be updated more often as they tend to depend on implementation details.